brianlam38/Security-Talk-Summaries/BSidesSF 2019 - DevSecOps State of the Union.md

 ## The next trend in security?

-## Secure defaults + light-weight adoption checks to make sure we're using them + logging and monitoring for visibility.
+### Secure defaults + light-weight adoption checks to make sure we're using them + logging and monitoring for visibility.

-## Detecting (lack of) use of secure defaults is MUCH easier than trying to find bugs.